 \subsubsection{Acknowledgements}

-The authors would like to thank M. Levine for questions about the relation between structure of our proof of the Freudenthal suspension theorem with regards to the classical proof.
-We would also like to thank J. Fasel for discussion around Murthy's conjecture and J .Rognes for helpful comments.
+The authors would like to thank M. Levine for questions about the relation between the structure of our proof of the Freudenthal suspension theorem and the classical proof.
+We would also like to thank J. Fasel for discussion around Murthy's conjecture and J. Ayoub, M. Hoyois and J. Rognes for helpful comments.